Paper clutter can be unnoticeable at first until they accumulate into a large pile and eventually gets out of control in your home.

 Further Classifying Your Papers

-To give yourself an extra edge over organization, think of what needs to be filed and how to dispose of unnecessary paper clutter.
+To give yourself an extra edge over your organization, think of what needs to be filed and how to dispose of unnecessary paper clutter.

 - To recycle